kiboschool/programming2-w6-preference-analysis/README.md

 Once completed, run test.py: `test_score_users` should now be passing.

-## Step 3: Finding the most unique preferences (2 points)
+## Step 3: Finding the Most Unique Preferences

 We are getting close to wrapping this up!
 We now have a dictionary with scores, so all we want is to extract the users that have the lowest scores.
 We can do this in two steps.

 First, how do we find the lowest score?
 Well the `min()` method of the `Math` library gives us the smallest element of a collection.
 The collection we care about here is the _list of all values from the users_score dictionary_ For example,

 ```python
 print(user_scores)